 Open science and research ethics

-Hanken’s strategic mission statement Opens in new window specifies that “all of Hanken’s activities are characterised by the Nordic values of equality, openness and integrity, and a commitment to high quality and continuous improvement.”
+Hanken’s strategic mission statement Opens in new window specifies that “[o]ur community is characterised by equity, openness and integrity, and a focus on high quality, continuous improvement, and sustainability.”

 Open science and research

-In terms of share of open access publications of scientific research articles, Hanken ranked in top 2 of Finnish universities (in 2018), with approximately 70% of article publications published in open access formats (full OA channels, hybrid OA, or green OA).
+In terms of share of open access publications of scientific research articles, Hanken ranked in top 2 of Finnish universities (in 2018), with approximately 70% of article publications published open access.
 Read more here Opens in new window .

 Guidelines for open science and research at Hanken

 Hanken has been promoting different aspects of open science.
-The main objectives are to advance open access to research outputs including scientific publications, research data and methods, and transparent and responsible assessment of research.
+The main objectives are to advance open access to research outputs including scientific publications, research data and methods, and responsible research assessment.

 To continue to promote open science:

-- Hanken encourages that all the new annually reported peer-reviewed scientific articles are made available open access at time of publication.
-Self-archived copies of the articles are uploaded to Hanken’s research database Haris and preserved in Hanken’s institutional repository DHanken.
+- Hanken endeavours to ensure that all the new annually reported peer-reviewed scientific articles are made available open access at time of publication, and that the archivable part of a thesis is openly accessible directly or upon request.

-- Hanken endeavours to ensure that properly documented metadata of research data are published for the findability and reproducibility of the research data.
+- Hanken encourages that properly documented metadata of research data are published for the findability and reproducibility of the research data through, for example, the national Fairdata Qvain metadata tool Opens in new window .
 Research data are to be archived and opened in national or international repositories when possible.
-Datasets are registered in Haris with the persistent identifiers (e.g., DOI or URN) for the (meta)data.

-- Hanken encourages the school’s researchers to make their analysis and research methods generally available.
+- Hanken encourages the school’s researchers to make their analysis and research methods generally available and to open up the research process as early and widely as possible.

-See also the LibGuide on Open science Opens in new window which offers and updates continuously information on the development, principles, and practices of open science.
+See also the LibGuide on Open science Opens in new window which offers information on the development, principles, and practices of different aspects of open science.

 Research integrity and ethics